Here are a few tips to help you and your child get the most out of your Tinkergarten class experience:

 Have the week’s materials ready for class

-- Each week, children will be invited to bring an item to share with the group and a few materials for the play activity.
+- Each week, children will be invited to bring a few materials for the play activity.

 - Adults are welcome to participate alongside their children during sessions!
 Tinkergarten classes are designed to support kids and adults in playful learning together and your Leader will provide ideas that can inspire play for families after the session is over.